Simon Townshend

 Simon Townshend (/ˈtaʊnzənd/; born 10 October 1960) is a British guitarist, singer and songwriter.
-He is the younger brother of the Who's guitarist Pete Townshend, and is most associated with The Who and the various side projects of its original members.
+He is the younger brother of the Who's guitarist Pete Townshend, and is most associated with the Who and the various side projects of its original members.
 Simon Townshend has also performed with numerous other acts including Pearl Jam, Dave Grohl and Jeff Beck.

 Early life

-Townshend was born in Chiswick, London, the same area and town where older brother Pete Townshend was born.
+Simon Townshend was born on 10 October 1960 in Chiswick, London, the same area and town where older brother Pete Townshend was born.
 He grew up into a musical family.
 He was the youngest of three sons born to Cliff Townshend, a professional saxophonist in The Squadronaires, and his wife, Betty Townshend (née Dennis), who had an early career as a singer.
-By the time he was born, his father's career as a jazz musician was winding down, while Pete became successful as the primary songwriter of the rock band The Who in the mid-1960s.
+By the time he was born, his father's career as a jazz musician was winding down, while Pete became successful as the primary songwriter of the rock band the Who in the mid-1960s.

 In 1974 Townshend released his debut single, When I'm a Man, at the age of 13.
 Nine years later, in 1983, he released his first solo album, Sweet Sound, followed by Moving Target in 1985.
 In 1989, he also appeared on his brother Pete Townshend's fifth solo album, The Iron Man: The Musical by Pete Townshend, singing on the short song "Man Machines" and an alternative version of "Dig".

-In 1994, he toured with The Who's lead vocalist Roger Daltrey on the Daltrey Sings Townshend tour.
+In 1994, he toured with the Who's lead vocalist Roger Daltrey on the Daltrey Sings Townshend tour.